nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 ## 4.1.4 Frame Internal Forces

-The following sections showsthe virtual displaced shape for a number of internal quantities.
+The following sections show the virtual displaced shape for a number of internal quantities.
-On each drawing is shown the assigned displacement, other key displacements, and displacements at the centroids of the distributed load, above.
+On each drawing is shown the assigned displacement, other key displacements, and displacements at the centroids of the distributed load, above each portion.

-The virtual work expressions are not yet shown, but they will be (someday).

-Note that for the three internal actions are as follows:
+Note that consistent displacements for the three types of internal actions are as follows:

 ![Figure](../../images/virtualwork/virtualdisplacement/introduction/internal-releases.svg)

 1. For moment, a unit rotation of one side of the point relative to the other.
-Normal sign convention would have the left portion rotating coun ter-clockwise and the rigth portion clockwise (relatively).
-Relative transverse and longitudinal displacements are prevented
+Normal beam sign convention would have the left portion rotating counter-clockwise and the rigth portion clockwise (relatively).
+Relative transverse and longitudinal displacements are prevented.

 1. For shear, a unit relative displacement of one side of the point relative to the other.
 This displacement is transverse (perpendicular to the axis of the member).
-If there is a non-zero bending moment at the point, there may be no relative rotations.
+Unless the bening moments are forced to be zero (by a pin), there may be no relative rotations.
+Normal beam sign convention will have the left portion moving dow relative to the right portion.

 1. For axial force, a unit relative displacement in the longitudinal direction.
+If tension is assumed +ive, the displacement is an overlap.

 ### General Comments on Stability